Economic history of India: Capitalist boom

 Economic liberalisation in India was initiated in 1991 by Prime Minister P. V. Narasimha Rao and his then-Finance Minister Dr. Manmohan Singh.

 Economic liberalisation in India since the 1990s led to paradigm shift in growth and structure of national income.
 Real GDP per capita grew 142 per cent during 1994–2013.

 About one-fourth of the national population was urban by 2000.

 Service markets which would enjoy much lighter burden of regulation and other obstacles became more successful than still regulated sectors.
 For example, world-famous business process services are very lightly regulated.

 The Indian steel industry began expanding into Europe in the 21st century.
 In January 2007 India's Tata bought European steel maker Corus Group for $11.3 billion.
 In 2006, Mittal Steel Company (based in London but with Indian management) acquired Arcelor to form ArcelorMittal, with 10% of world output.

 The government started the Golden Quadrilateral road network connecting Delhi, Chennai, Mumbai and Kolkata with various Indian regions.
 The project, completed in January 2012, was the most ambitious infrastructure project of independent India.

+In the early 21st century, successive Indian governments also began to bridge the electrical divide that had opened between urban centres and the countryside over the course of the 20th century.

+In 2005, the Singh Administration launched a rural electrification drive, the Rajiv Gandhi Grameen Vidyutikaran Yojana or the Rural Electricity Infrastructure and Household Electrification Scheme.
+This was followed by the Saubhagya scheme, launched by the incoming Modi Government in 2017 in the aim of extending electrification to the most remote villages in the country.

+As a consequence of these initiatives, relatively few households in India lacked access to electricity by the 2020s.

+Efforts to modernise the Indian Economy by successive Indian Administrations in the early 21st century flowed through to higher income growth.
+Real GDP per capita grew 39% during 2013–2021.